Pregnancy & Oral Health

 “My baby stole all the calcium from my teeth” – MYTH

 Enamel and dentine are not a source of calcium for the developing baby.
 What does commonly happen though is that having a baby can suddenly make you VERY BUSY with less time to take care of yourself in terms of oral hygiene and diet.
 This can cause an increase in decay coincident with pregnancy and birth.
-Have a chat to Dr Jess and Dr Henry about how you can maintain your oral health through pregnancy.
+Have a chat to us about how you can maintain your oral health through pregnancy.

 “I can’t go to the dentist because I am pregnant” - MYTH

 Most preventative and routine dental procedures are completely safe to undertake during pregnancy.
 If you have a dental emergency, like a toothache, while you are pregnant there may even be a greater risk to you and your baby if pain and infection are left untreated.
 So please, give us a call and we are happy to assess and discuss your individual dental needs during pregnancy.